WHAT WE’RE WORKING ON

 CLEAN ENERGY

 We’ve been working for more than a decade to get laws and rules in place to cut climate pollution by increasing the renewable, sustainable energy powering our grid.
 On August 16, 2022, we had a stunning victory when President Joe Biden signed into law the Inflation Reduction Act (IRA).
-The IRA includes historic investments in clean power, clean cars, and clean air.
+The IRA included historic investments in clean power, clean cars, and clean air.

 We are also working to expand clean energy at the state level.
 Many U.S. states have set carbon reduction targets that will move us away from dirty fossil fuel energy to cleaner renewable energy sources, like solar and wind.
 Moms works with state lawmakers and regulatory agencies to ensure the transition to sustainable energy happens.
 Find out more about our state work to expand clean energy by visiting our state webpages.